Preparing for your Private Pilot Practical Test (generically called the checkride or flight test] is a whole different matter than the written.

 Finally, it’s helpful to understand the general line of questioning at oral exams.
-Examiners are guided by the PTS as to topic, but not specific questions.
+Examiners are guided by the ACS as to topic, but not specific questions.
 So to cover the material they commonly ask a general question or two on each topic, and then dig deeper into potential problem areas where the applicant’s answers are weak.
 Accordingly it’s important to have a broad understanding across the spectrum of topics, with additional concentration on problem areas where you feel weak.

 The flight test

 The beauty of today’s Airman Certification Standards is that they precisely spell out what must be accomplished on the practical test, to very specific tolerances.
 Instructor, student, and examiner all play by the same rules in this regard, and that’s to everyone’s advantage.